Greek Creation Myth: Chaos, Titans, and the Rise of Zeus

 At this early stage, no distinction had been made between places and persons.
 Earth was both the solid ground and vaguely a personality in itself.
 Heaven was the vast blue vault above, yet it acted in ways similar to how humans behave.
 To the early storytellers, everything in the universe had the same kind of life they experienced themselves.
 They saw the world as alive, full of forces and movements that brought about change.

-Personification of Natural Forces
+Personification of Nature: When Forces Became Gods

 As time went on, these natural forces began to be personified more clearly.
 The early storytellers defined these forces not as vague entities, but as distinct, human-like individuals.
 They began to attribute human traits to them, showing them walking, eating, and behaving like humans.
 But Earth and Heaven were different.
 If they were alive, it was in a way unique to them alone.